 Biography of Antoni Gaudí

-Study architecture
+Study of architecture

-At the age of 20, Gaudí moved to the Catalan metropolis to study architecture at the Escola Tècnica Superior d'Arquitectura de Barcelona.
+At the age of 20, Gaudí moved to the Catalan metropolis of Barcelona to study architecture at the Escola Tècnica Superior d'Arquitectura de Barcelona.
 During his studies, he worked as an assistant to various architects, including Josep Fontsere and Josep Maria Sagnier.
 He graduated with honors in 1878.

-Gaudí is a very spiritual man and is inspired by nature, the beauty created by 'God'.
-He subordinates his entire work to this vision: "I try to show the beauty of God that I see in his creation," Antoni Gaudí comments on his philosophy.
-As a child in a family of boilermakers, Gaudí acquired an understanding of materials, space and volume by watching his grandmother and father at work and putting his own hands to work.
-As a child, he was often ill and therefore forced to look after the house.
-He spent his time observing nature, even studying it.
-When Gaudí completed his studies in 1878, the director Elies Rogent bid him farewell with the words: "I don't know whether we have given him the title of madman or genius, time will tell."
+Gaudí was a deeply spiritual man, inspired by nature, by the 'beauty created by God'.
+He subordinated all his work to this vision: 'I try to show the beauty of God that I see in his creation,' Antoni Gaudí explained his philosophy.
+Even as the child of a family of coppersmiths, Gaudí acquired an understanding of materials, space, and volume by watching his grandmother and father at work and by trying his hand at it himself.
+As a child, he was often ill and therefore forced to stay home.
+He passed the time observing, indeed studying, nature.
+When Gaudí completed his studies in 1878, the director Elies Rogent bid him farewell with the words: 'I white "Whether we have given him the title of a madman or a genius, time will tell."“

 Gaudí's style